andrastantos/brew/docs/cpu/isa.rst

 :ref:`0x7000<swi_7>` SWI 7
 ==================== =========== ========================================================

-While the HW doesn't put any limitations on what each of these instructions are used for, the first three SWI levels are allocated by convention.
+.. note:: While the HW doesn't put any limitations on what each of these instructions are used for, the first three SWI levels are allocated by convention.

 ..
 TODO::
   The toolset might still think SII is 0x6000 and HWI is 0x7000!
 Need to follow-up